-If you're reading this, then it's a good chance you've heard about our plans to open the first independent micro-pub in Bristol — to be called The Drapers Arms.
+If you're reading this, then it's a good chance you've heard about us,

-If not and you've just stumbled on this site by mistake whilst looking for fabrics, drapes, material advice, a draper or even arms of drapers, sorry — but stick with it and if you're ever in the West Country of England in a couple of months time, then pop in!
+If not and you've just stumbled on this site by mistake whilst looking for fabrics, drapes, material advice or a draper or even arms of drapers, sorry — but stick with it and if you're ever in Bristol, then pop in.

 What's going on?

-We're planning to open a micro-pub in the former drapers shop at No: 447 on the Gloucester Road in Bristol (if you're passing, the current shop sign says "Budget Print" ) which is by the bus stop opposite Pitt Road.
+We've opened a micropub in the former drapers shop at No: 447 on the Gloucester Road in Bristol.
+It's by the bus stop that's opposite Pitt Road.
 If you're not passing, take our word for it.
-We intend to sell real ale and farmhouse cider, straight from the cask, sourced from small independent producers, throughout Bristol and the surrounding area.
+We sell real ale and farmhouse cider, straight from the cask, sourced from small independent producers, throughout Bristol and the surrounding area.

-A micro pub is not a micro brewery.
-There will be no brewing of beer or filling bottles or barrels on the premises.
-It is a completely different offering compared to a standard public house.
+A micropub is not a micro brewery.
+There's no brewing of beer or filling bottles or barrels on the premises.
+It's a completely different offering compared to a standard pub.
 The Micropub Association describes this type of outlet as "a small free—house which listens to its customers, mainly serves cask ales, promotes conversation, shuns all forms of electronic entertainment and dabbles in traditional pub snacks".
 That's what we're after.

 What are the opening times?

-Well, that's not up to us — that's up to you!
-We think a pub is only as good as the atmosphere created by its customers — we'll do what we can to provide the background — but we're relying on the good punters of Bishopston and Horfield — who'd enjoy a quiet pint and lively conversation — to make The Drapers Arms a place that other people will want to go to.
+Well, that's not up to us, that's up to you!
+We think a pub is only as good as the atmosphere created by its customers; we'll provide good beer, clean glasses and some tables and chairs — and that's about it.
+We're relying on the good punters of Bishopston and Horfield — who'd enjoy a quiet pint and lively conversation — to make The Drapers Arms a place that other people will want to go to.
 If a winning pub formula is something that could be created immediately then, rest assured, the big pub companies would have patented it, packaged up and dropped it in anywhere and everywhere — and believe us, they're trying!